yobasystems/helm-charts/mariadb/README.md

 # MariaDB Helm Chart

-This Helm chart deploys MariaDB on Kubernetes, using the `yobasystems/alpine-mariadb` Docker image.
+This Helm chart deploys MariaDB on Kubernetes, using the `yobasystems/alpine-mariadb` Container image.

 ## Chart Details